Skip to Content

 In this research project Professor Christoph Schumacher worked on modelling the global protein market (in terms of human and animal supply and demand) five, 10 and 15 years into the future.
 The project also worked to define the position of New Zealand in the context of the global protein market.

-A report by Massey University Professors Jim Arrowsmith and Jane Parker for the United Nations' International Labour Organization, "Situational Analysis of Employment in Nauru", explored prospects for employment diversity in Nauru.
+A report by Massey University Professors Jim Arrowsmith and Jane Parker for the United Nations' International Labour Organization (ILO), "Situational Analysis of Employment in Nauru", explored prospects for employment diversity in Nauru.
+Similar projects have been conducted for the ILO in Tonga and Papua New Guinea.

 This project involves a survey and qualitative research to explore how both productivity and employee engagement can be enhanced by better people-management practices.
 It examines current gaps and priorities in management capabilities and the drivers and constraints on HR strategy.